General information about Web Application Firewall (WAF) protection

 - signature analysis — WAF matches traffic against known types of attacks.

-This way, a list of filtering rules is formed and the accuracy of attack blocking is increased.
-After training is complete, WAF can begin actively blocking attacks.
+This is how the list of filtering rules is formed and the accuracy of attack blocking is improved.
+After the training is complete, WAF can begin actively blocking attacks.

 Limitations

-WAF analyzes traffic that has already been scrubbed of attacks, so the service can only be connected as a supplement to application-level (L7) DDoS protection.
-For more information on how DDoS protection works, see the General information about DDoS protection guide.
+WAF analyzes traffic that has already been cleaned of attacks, so the service can only be enabled in addition to application-layer (L7) DDoS protection.
+For more information on how DDoS protection works, see the General Information about DDoS Protection guide.